roninprogrammer/BFM-radio/README.md

 ## Technologies Used

-Jetpack Compose UI / Kotlin : For App Development Retrofit : To handle API Request
+- Jetpack Compose UI / Kotlin : For App Development
+- Retrofit : To handle API Request
-Glide : Caching the Image loading
+- Coil : An image loading library
-ExoPlayer: To Handle audio playback.
+- ExoPlayer: To Handle audio playback.

 ## Design

 The app follows the design provided by BFM, which includes the podcast title, subtitle, guest details, published date, and podcast image.

+## Future improvement
+- improving the offline mode with full feature caching using ROOM
+- Implementing media controls (pause, seek, resume) in the player
+- Adding a notification for ongoing playback.
+- Play LiveStream and Podcast while in Background using WorkManager

 ## License